Cart (empty) 0

 History of Piperonyl Butoxide (PBO)

-What is a synergizer ?
+What is a synergist ?

-The first step in the degradation of many types of chemicals in insects is oxidation by a group of microsomal enzymes called p450 mono-oxygenases, located in the liver.
+The first step in the degradation of many types of chemicals in insects is oxidation by a group of microsomal enzymes called P450 mono-oxygenases, located in the liver.

 By inhibiting the activity of these enzymes, it prevents the metabolism of many types of molecules, including insecticides.